ThomaKode/token-generator/README.md

 When used in combination with the <code>.new</code> operator a new access key based on your, selected algorithm, (e.g. <code> sha-sum, md5, hmac </code>).
 This access key will be generated, with the data you have provided.

+#Note

+This build is failing intentionally because the system configuration is catching errors, in various modern browsers (as intended) [ **See Code Quality** ]